section-engineering-education/engineering-education/articles/Choosing-between-Django-Flask-and-FastAPI/index.md

 Django is more strenuous to learn but has many online materials and resources.
 Flask is easy and straightforward and has a lot of online materials and resources, and Fast API, which is the easiest if you're starting with web development but has few online resources.

 #### Conclusion
 After looking at them, you might be able to choose which one works better for you.
-I would love to share my thoughts on each of them.
-First, Django is perfect if you want to build robust full-stack websites because it has several functionalities and works very well in production.
+In summary, Django is perfect if you want to build robust full-stack websites because it has several functionalities and works very well in production.
 Flask is ideal for Machine learning Engineers or developers who want to quickly prototype a web application and build APIs easily and quickly.
 At the same time, FastAPI is perfect if you're looking for speed or scalability.
-Based on what you want to use it for, you should choose, but all of them generally are good and have good market demand.
+Make a choice based on what you want to use it for but generally they are all good and have good market demand.

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)